Chnapy/bloup/README.md

 - `gen:tsconfig` - Generate all the `tsconfig.json` files with default values and packages references.
   You should run it after add/remove a package.
 - `c:pkg:fix` - Format every `package.json` files and fix as possible dependencies versions to avoid multiple versions for a single one.
-- `c:lint` - ESLint in fix mode
+- `c:lint:fix` - ESLint in fix mode
-- `c:format` - Prettier in fix mode
+- `c:format:fix` - Prettier in fix mode

 ## Esbuild & Vite